-Despite opposition from auto manufacturers based upon increased cost, daytime running lights are now standard issue on new cars in Canada.
-However, the definition of “daytime running lamp” in the legislation does not include taillights.
+For safety reasons, daytime running lights are now mandatory on all new vehicles sold or imported into Canada.
+Strangely, the definition of “daytime running lamp” in the legislation does not include tail lights.

-I have heard from a number of people that their number one driving pet peeve is people driving around at dawn or dusk (or even at night or in foggy conditions) with only their driving lights on.
-Clearly, these “ghost” cars are a safety issue.
-Obviously, the headlights are dimmer than they should be, but the biggest issue is that, from behind, these vehicles are largely invisible at a distance and are effectively ghosts until the brakes are applied.
+We’ve all seen vehicles at dawn or dusk (even in the dark or fog) with just their driving lights and no tail lights.
+Clearly, these “ghost” cars are unsafe.
+Obviously, the headlights are dimmer than they should be but, more importantly, from behind, these vehicles are largely invisible and are effectively ghosts until their brakes are applied.

-The Motor Vehicle Act Regulations require that motorists turn on their lights:
+The Motor Vehicle Act requires motorists to turn on their lights:

 - from 1/2 hour after sunset to 1/2 hour before sunrise, and